 \subsection{Identification of the perimeter and volume processes}

-In what follows, if $X$ is an adapted process and $M$ a martingale for the underlying filtration, by "$Y$ is the process $X$ biased by $M$" we will mean that for all $r_0>0$, the process $(Y_r)_{0 \leq r \leq r_0}$ has the same distribution as $(X_r)_{0 \leq r \leq r_0}$ biased by $M_{r_0}$.
-The martingale property of $M$ shows the consistence for different values of $r_0$.
+We first explain what we mean by biasing a process by a martingale, which will be used a lot in what follows.
+Let $X$ be an adapted process, and let $M$ be a martingale for the underlying filtration with $\mathbb{E} \big[ M_0 \big]=1$.
+We say that a process $Y$ is the process $X$ biased by $M$ if for all $r_0>0$, the process $(Y_r)_{0 \leq r \leq r_0}$ has the same distribution as $(X_r)_{0 \leq r \leq r_0}$ biased by $M_{r_0}$.
+The martingale property of $M$ shows the consistency for different values of $r_0$.

 The hyperbolic Brownian plane is a biased version of the Brownian plane.
-Hence, it is naturally equipped with a perimeter and a volume process inherited from those of the Brownian plane, that we write $\big( P_r^h \big)_{r \geq 0}$ and $\big( V_r^h \big)_{r \geq 0}$.
-More precisely, the proof of Theorem \ref{mainthm} gives the following joint convergences in distribution, where the first one is for the local GHP distance and the two others for the local Skorokhod distance:
+Hence, it is naturally equipped with a perimeter and a volume process inherited from those of the Brownian plane.
+We denote by $\big( P_r^h \big)_{r \geq 0}$ and $\big( V_r^h \big)_{r \geq 0}$ the perimeter and volume processes of $\hp$.
+More precisely, the proof of Theorem \ref{mainthm} gives the following joint convergences in distribution: